 A Swiss literary provocateur whose sleek, globe-trotting novels dissect the hollow glamour of modern extremism and pop culture.

-Christian Kracht emerged in the 1990s as a central, if enigmatic, figure in a new wave of German-language literature.
-His early novel 'Faserland' was a minimalist, deadpan travelogue through a spiritually bankrupt Germany, instantly marking him as a sharp critic of his generation.
-Kracht's work is characterized by a cool, precise style and a fascination with historical and contemporary fringe worlds—from fascist aesthetes and Himalayan expeditions to North Korean dictatorships and the golden age of Hollywood.
-He is often linked, somewhat reductively, to the 'pop literature' movement, but his books are deeply researched philosophical inquiries wrapped in seductive, often darkly humorous narratives.
-As a journalist, his dispatches from far-flung locations further cemented his reputation as a writer drawn to the edges of the map and the human psyche.
+Christian Kracht's 1995 novel 'Faserland' announced a sharp new voice in German-language literature — a minimalist, deadpan travelogue through a spiritually bankrupt Germany.
+Born in 1966, the Swiss novelist writes with a cool, precise style, exploring historical and contemporary fringe worlds: fascist aesthetes, Himalayan expeditions, North Korean dictatorships, and golden-age Hollywood.
+Critics often link him to the 'pop literature' movement, but his books are deeply researched philosophical inquiries wrapped in seductive, often darkly humorous narratives.
+As a journalist, his dispatches from far-flung locations drew him consistently to the edges of the map and the human psyche.

 1965–1980